bghira/SimpleTuner/documentation/quickstart/KOLORS.md

 This will begin the text embed and VAE output caching to disk.

 For more information, see the [dataloader](/documentation/DATALOADER.md) and [tutorial](/TUTORIAL.md) documents.

+### CLIP score tracking

+If you wish to enable evaluations to score the model's performance, see [this document](/documentation/evaluation/CLIP_SCORES.md) for information on configuring and interpreting CLIP scores.